nielsmanders/FutureMe/README.md

 ## Table of Contents
 1. Installation
 2. What it does
+3. Development
-3. Usage
+4. Usage
-4. Testing
+5. Testing
-5. Feedback
+6. Feedback
-5. License
+7. License

 ## 1. Installation